-When 'Fast' is displayed (finishing your alterations to the options), press GREEN to return to the menu or RED to return to the info page.
+Having finished your alterations to the options, press GREEN to return to the menu or RED to return to the info page.

 We now consider the options in turn.
 Note: Under the 'Style' option, the possibilities are more complex than in the other cases.
-See Section 5.11.18.
+See Section 5.11.13.

-5.11.3 Opts: Menu
+5.11.3 Opts: Invert Board